helgeryan/weatherApp/README.md

 Minimum deployment target for the project is set to 17.0

+## Steps to Run
+1. Download/clone all project files.
+Provided in zip file (or from GitHub upon request).
+2. Open up `weather.xcodeproj`
+3. Hook up a iPhone desired iPhone device to computer.
+   NOTE: Project is set to run on a device of iOS 17.0 or newer, make sure deivce is the correct version.
+(If a 17.0 device is unavailable change minimum deployment by opening weather.xcodeproj > General > Minimum Deployments.)
+4. Select the iPhone as the target run device
+5. Build/Run

 ## Project Structure

 This section will lay out the general structure of the apps project navigator